FileWave Client

 Wipe Device

-Sending a wipe command to a device should cause the device to erase.
-After doing so, on the next sync from Google, the device should turn red in FileWave.
-It should then be possible to delete the device and Update the Model.
+Send a wipe command to erase the device.
+On the next Google sync, the device should turn red in FileWave.
+You can then delete the device and update the model.